3J-A/MoneyManager/README.md

 ## Developer Notes

 MoneyManager was a collaborative project we worked on in a Software Quality Assurance course in the Summer 2023 semester at the University of Hawai’i at Mānoa.
-(Closing thoughts...)
+One of the challenges we faced was the time constraint of this project; due to the course being a summer class, we only had 6 weeks to come up with the concept for the website, and its design, then implement it, and deploy it.
+There are a couple of features that we intended to implement but had to remove from the final version due to the limitation of time.
+However, we are proud that we were able to develop a security-oriented website that includes the majority of functionalities that we listed in the first week and learn the fundamentals of the Secure Development Life Cycle in the process.

 ## Links
 <a href="https://github.com/3J-A/MoneyManager">Repository</a>